 Litter and illegal dumping means tossing, tipping or depositing waste on land and in water, where it pollutes the environment and can harm human health.
 Dumped materials range from a piece of litter and small bags of rubbish to larger scale dumping of hazardous waste such as asbestos and chemicals in isolated bushland areas.
 Cleaning up this waste is expensive.

 Litter and illegal dumping are serious problems in NSW.
 By working together, we can

 - reduce the problem, keeping our bushland, parks and public places clean

 - protect people and the environment from hazardous waste

-- enforce the message that littering and illegal dumping are illegal and penalties apply for acting against the law
+- spread the message that littering and illegal dumping are wrong and offenders will be penalised

 EPA action to stop litter

 - undertakes research to better understand why people litter, inform programs and develop the NSW Litter Prevention Strategy